xyhxx/vite-react-proste/README.md

 ## ✨Packages

-> typescript is used in the project, and all dependencies that need to install @types/xxx have been added
+> typescript is used in the project, and all dependencies that need to install @types/xxx have been
+> added

-✅ Recoil
+✅ Zustand

 ✅ react-route-dom